Russia travel advice

 The currency of Russia is the Russian ruble (RUB).

+Following the Russian invasion of Ukraine, major Western-issued credit card corporations no longer operate in Russia.
+Credit and debit cards from outside of Russia will not work at banks, businesses, or ATMs within Russia.
+ATMs are common in major cities and will accept cards issued in Russia.
 It is illegal to pay for goods and services in foreign currency.
-You can exchange U.S. dollars at any exchange counter.
-Carry new, crisp bills; well-worn or used U.S. banknotes may not be accepted.
-ATMs are common in main cities.
-ATMs will accept cards with 4-digit pin numbers, but you may experience problems with cards with 5- or 6-digit pin codes.
+You can exchange U.S. dollars at any exchange bureau.
+Carry new, crisp bills as worn or used U.S. banknotes may not be accepted.
 In major cities, you can usually exchange Euros and U.S. dollars at various banks.

 Natural disasters and climate